This post may contain affiliate links. Please read my disclosure for more info.

 As a stay-at-home mom, you’re probably living on one income (unless you’re making extra money from home of course).

 And let’s face it– Being a one income family can be stressful.

 What’s a mama to do?
-Getting your finances on track can make a world of difference.
+Get your finances on track by:

-Create a budget – The more you make, the more you tend to spend.
+- Creating a family budget – The more you make, the more you tend to spend.
 Figuring out where your money is going vs. where it needs to go is a good idea no matter what your income is.

 - Getting your bills organized – Starting a budget binder is an easy way to keep everything together and in one place.
 No more hunting for passwords or spacing on due dates!

 - Setting financial goals for your family – Working towards savings goals can be exciting.
 Want to plan a family trip to Disney?
 Pay off your car?
 Now is the perfect time to start.